 - Any other people the officer is willing to have present (usually the custodian of records for the police department).11

-During the “in camera” hearing, the judge evaluates whether or not the information in the officer’s personnel files is relevant to the defendant’s defense.
+During the in camera review hearing, the trial court judge evaluates whether or not the information in the officer’s personnel files is relevant to the defendant’s defense.
 Only information that the judge determines is relevant will be disclosed to the defendant.
 The judge does not serve as a trier of fact and consequently does not decide credibility or weigh the evidence.12